-- Adaptations that modify the same inherited body plan Why vestigial organs? - - Parts once common to a whole group not used in current organisms - Why distinct patterns of geographic distribution? - Result of migration and adaptation to new localities Why do similar types of animals have similar behaviors?
-(Humans, dogs, horses "yawn", but lizards and birds do - Common ancestry Why do older fossils differ more from modern forms than younger fossils? diverged from common ancestor much longer ago - than more recent fossils - Similarity of early embryos, divergence of older share common ancestral developmental pathways
+- Why homology? - Adaptations that modify the same inherited body plan Why vestigial organs - current organisms - Why distinct patterns of geographic distribution?
+Result of migration and adaptation to new localities - Why do similar types of animals have similar behaviors?
+(Humans, dogs, horses "yawn", but lizards and birds do not) - Common ancestry Why do older fossils differ more from modern forms than younger fossils? diverged from common ancestor much longer ago - than newer fossils - Similarity of early embryos, divergence of older share common ancestral developmental pathways